Blizzdex/ampel/README.md

 (if no value is specified, ??? it looks for those globally ???)

-And it specifies capabilities for the program (this one allows the program to listen on port 80)
+And it specifies capabilities for the program (CAP_NET_BIND_SERVICE allows the program to listen on port 80)

 ```yaml
 env: